 The teaching paradigm has changed a great deal in the past few decades.
 In the past, teachers simply relied on passive learning where students read and memorized information they were later tested on.
-Such way of learning is not very efficient: the retention rate is only around 10 per cent.
+Such a way of learning is not very efficient: the retention rate is only around 10 percent.

 Fast forward to today’s classroom atmosphere, and you’ll see the process of active learning where 75-percent retention rates are the norm.
 This remarkable change has occurred thanks to the technology being integrated into the classroom.
 Tablets and desktop computers actually engage students and encourage them to learn more actively.
 These learners are now performing interactive assignments that stimulate the mind.